somebelly/konachan-viewer/README.md

 # konachan-viewer
-Show a popular image from konachan randomly (using eel)
+Show a popular image from konachan or yande randomly (using eel)

 ## Dependences